-Young Adult Books
+Young Adult Collection

-McConnell Library acquires books for the "YA Collection" with an audience age of 14-22.
-This collection includes both fiction and non-fiction books, including graphic novels, originally published after 1901.
-Some YA books are included in the Popular Reading collection.
+McConnell Library acquires books for the "Young Adult Collection" with an audience age of 14-22.
+Titles feature themes, protagonists, concerns, and guidance focused on a high school or college-age audience.
+This collection includes both fiction and non-fiction books, series and single works, and were originally published after 1901.
+There is a preference for hardcover in English but will accept other formats and publications in other languages when appropriate.
+Preference given to state and regional authors.
 All YA books are labeled with a red YA sticker.